cloud-66-internal/help.cloud66.com/_includes/resources/faq.md

 ## Which distributions of Linux are supported?

-We currently only support Ubuntu version 16.04 LTS.
+We currently support Ubuntu versions 16.04 and 18.04.

 * * *